sparkfun/SparkFun_Dual-Port_Logging_Shield_Arduino_Library/README.md

 ## Repository Contents

+- **/docs** - Keywords from this library that will be highlighted in the Arduino IDE.
 - **/examples** - Example sketches for the library (.ino).
 Run these from the Arduino IDE.
 - **/src** - Source files for the library (.cpp, .h).
-- **keywords.txt** - Keywords from this library that will be highlighted in the Arduino IDE.
 - **library.properties** - General library properties for the Arduino package manager.
 - **LICENSE.md** - Contains the license information